WestDRI/wgpages/content/pythonhpc.md

 list(r)
 ```

-We can write a Python function to sleep for 1s, and run it 10 times with serial `map()`:
+We can write a Python function to sleep for 1 second, and run it 10 times with serial `map()`:

 ```py
 import time